-Prepare a Local Industry Participation Plan (LIPP) in accordance with the Local Industry Policy - A Fair Go for Local Industry (Qld Gov., 2010).
-The Local Industry Policy -A Fair Go for Local Industry Guidelines (Qld Gov, 2011), also known as the Local Industry Policy Guidelines, provide advice on how to develop the LIPP.
+Prepare a local industry participation plan (LIPP) in accordance with the Local Industry Policy - A Fair Go for Local Industry (Queensland Government, 2010) and in conjunction with the Office of Advanced Manufacturing (DSDIP) and the Industry Capability Network Queensland.

+The Local Industry Policy - A Fair Go for Local Industry Guidelines (Queensland Government, 2011), also known as the Local Industry Policy Guidelines, provide advice on how to develop the LIPP.